Frederick Jamieson

-Frederick Charles Jamieson (May 18, 1875 – October 4, 1966) was a provincial politician from Alberta, Canada.
+Frederick Charles Jamieson (May 18, 1875 – October 4, 1966) was a provincial politician, lawyer, and veteran from Alberta, Canada.
 He served as a member of the Legislative Assembly of Alberta from 1931 until 1935 sitting with the Conservative caucus in opposition.
+Jamieson was a veteran of the Second Boer War and the First World War and achieved the rank of lieutenant colonel.
+He died at age 91 on October 4, 1966.